trailblazer/trailblazer.github.io/gems/cells/api.md

 When the `CommentCell` cell is invoked, its `show` method is called, the view is rendered, and returned as a HTML string.

-This snippet illustrates a _suffix cell_, because it is following the outdated Rails-style naming and file structure.
+This snippet illustrates a _suffix cell_, because it follows the outdated Rails-style naming and file structure.
 We encourage you to use [Trailblazer cells](trailblazer.html).
-However, this document mostly specifies generic API.
+However, this document mostly describes the generic API.

 ## Show